Have You Heard About These Lesser-Known Wine Varietals?

 This wine varietal is one of the more seasoned wines and has been around for some time.
 Cabernet Franc hails from Basque, Spain.
 Similar to Cinsault, this varietal is also prominent in the production of red blend wines but has gained popularity as a single wine varietal more recently.
 Interestingly, Cabernet Franc is one of the biggest black grape varieties grown globally, but is often dominated by Bordeaux wines and blends.

-You might find that Cabernet Sauvignon and Merlot are similar in taste to this varietal, as they both stem from Cabernet Franc (pun intended).
+You might find that Cabernet Sauvignon and Merlot are similar in taste to this varietal, as they both stem from Cabernet Franc.

 Cabernet Sauvignon is often confused with this varietal – the main difference is that Cabernet Franc has a brighter (red) hue.
 You might find that Cabernet Sauvignon and Merlot are similar in taste to this varietal, as they both stem from Cabernet Franc (pun intended).
 You can expect a perfumed aroma and taste from this lesser-known varietal.
-Tasting notes range according to region and growth conditions but are said to be earthy, peppery and grassy — often compared to tobacco, Tabasco and spiced chocolate.
+Tasting notes range according to region and growth conditions but are said to be earthy, peppery and grassy.
+It’s also often compared to the taste of spiced chocolate, Tabasco and tobacco – don’t ask us.

 Pronunciation: kah-buh-nay frangk